 Over 10 years, the boat purchase price of $100,000, plus ownership expenses of $100,000, minus the future depreciated sales value of $34,868 at the end of the period, equals a total out of pocket cost of $165,132 ($100,000 + $100,00 - $34,868).

 Next, I checked out the US Coast Guard 2012 National Recreational Boating Survey.
 There I learned that the average power boat user uses their vessel 12 times a year for 6 hours per boating day.
 Then I conducted a very unscientific survey of several Austin and Houston area marinas to see what it costs to rent a nice ski boat for an hour.
 The average was close enough to $100 an hour to use that for my analysis.

-I took the same $100,000 the boat owner used for his purchase and modeled putting the money in a CD ladder.
+I took the same $100,000 the boat owner used for his purchase and modeled putting the money in a ladder of certificates of deposit.
 I checked rates on Nerdwallet and it looks reasonable to assume that you could structure the ladder to earn around 2%.